ManchesterBioinference/cjBitSeq_benchmarking/README.md

 cjBitSeq

+R

 Also boost libraries and samtools should be available on your system.
+Required R libraries: Matrix, foreach, doMC, EBSeq, ROCR, pracma, fields.

 1. CD to the drosophila/Annotation directory
 2. Run ./makeAnnotation.sh which will extract and build the necessary reference annotations